JASON BONHAM’S LED ZEPPELIN EVENING; THE MAGIC’S IN THE BLOOD

 Press Release 9.10.2017

 This January, rock fans ‘down under’ will be shaken by the most passionately convincing Led Zeppelin experience yet.
-And why wouldn’t they; the Jason Bonham Led Zeppelin Experience (JBLZE) carries the bloodline of legendary drummer John Henry ‘Bonzo’ Bonham, an icon who passed away at just 32 years old.
+And why wouldn’t they; the Jason Bonham Led Zeppelin Evening (JBLZE) carries the bloodline of legendary drummer John Henry ‘Bonzo’ Bonham, an icon who passed away at just 32 years old.
 Son Jason was then 14.

 JBLZE will tour Australia and NZ during late January and early February 2018, in response to unprecedented demand from the legions of Zeppelin fans they lay claim to down here.